NewsClick

 NewsClick is an Indian news website founded by Prabir Purkayastha in 2009, who also serves as the Editor-in-Chief.
 The main headquarters are situated in New Delhi, with an additional office branch in Mumbai, Maharashtra.

 History and ownership

 NewsClick, an independent media organization, describes its mission as being "dedicated to covering news from India and beyond, with a particular focus on progressive movements."
 The organization was founded by Prabir Purkayastha, who also served as its Editor-in-Chief.

 NewsClick is owned by PPK NewsClick Studio Private Limited.

 Prabir Purkayastha and Subodh Varma serve as the directors of PPK NewsClick Studio Private Limited.

-Controversies
+Government pressure

+NewsClick has consistently reported on issues such as paper leak protests, protests by farmers and attacks on minorities.
 Satarupa Chakraborty, writing for The Wire, notes that NewsClick is a frequent target of Indian government officials because it "has built its credibility by recording the voices of unheard."

 August 2020

 In August 2020, an FIR was filed against NewsClick under IPC Sections 406, 420, and 120B.
 The allegation was that the company had received foreign direct investment (FDI) totaling Rs 9.59 crore from Worldwide Media Holdings LLC, based in the US, during the fiscal year 2018-19.
 The complaint claimed that this investment was made by significantly inflating the valuation of the company's shares, ostensibly to evade the prescribed 26% cap on FDI in a digital news website.